Dr Harry R. McCarthy

 Classical music, contemporary art, musical theatre, fashion, cooking, wine.

 Publications, links and resources

-- You can watch an interview about Dr McCarthy's work on the “A Bit Lit” YouTube channel.
+Find more information about Harry McCarthy's publications and research on ORCID.
+You can also watch an interview about Dr McCarthy's work on the “A Bit Lit” YouTube channel.